Philosophy of Truth

 God.
 Alone.

-— The Apostle Paul (1 Corinthians 4:7, ESV), cited by Augustine against Pelagius as the verse that settles the debate
+— The Apostle Paul (1 Corinthians 4:7), cited by Augustine against Pelagius as the verse that settles the debate

 If the difference between the saved and the damned is something *God* did—if God changed your heart, if God granted you faith, if God gave you the willingness to believe—then you have nothing to boast about.
 You have no merit to claim.
 You have no contribution to celebrate.
 You are saved entirely by mercy.
 By grace.
 By something done *to* you and *for* you that you did not earn.

-This is why Scripture insists: "For by grace you have been saved through faith.
-And this is not your own doing; it is the gift of God—not a result of works, so that no one may boast" (Ephesians 2:8-9).
+This is why Scripture insists: "For it is by grace you have been saved, through faith—and this is not from yourselves, it is the gift of God—not by works, so that no one can boast" (Ephesians 2:8-9).

 "So that no one may boast."
 Why?
 Because if salvation depended on you—on your choice, your openness, your sincerity—then you would have something to boast about.
 But grace says: the difference was not in you.
 It was in God.
 It was in mercy.
 And mercy produces not boasting but gratitude.
 Not pride but humility.
 Not self-trust but trust in God alone.